pennybelle/pbfetch/README.md

 ### Configuration Info

-Your configuration file must be placed in `$XDG_CONFIG_HOME/.config/pbfetch`, and the file itself must be called `config.txt`.
+The configuration file should be placed in `$XDG_CONFIG_HOME/.config/pbfetch`, and the file itself should be called `config.txt`.

 As of August 21st, 2024, these are the avalable stats for your configuration: